Citron Villa

 Parking assignment is well supported across the remarks.
 Multiple listings describe a 'one assigned covered parking stall' or 'one deeded parking,' which indicates reserved parking for specific units.
 This appears to be consistent across several agents and not just copied MLS checkbox data.

-Multiple remarks explicitly describe the parking as deeded, assigned, or included with the unit.
-The strongest evidence is the phrase "One deeded parking," which directly confirms deeded parking.
+Multiple listings explicitly describe the parking as deeded, assigned, or included with the unit.
+The strongest evidence is the direct phrase "one deeded parking," which clearly establishes deeded parking.

 No analysis available

 I searched for explicit parking charges, rental fees, or monthly parking costs and found none.
-The remarks consistently mention covered, secured, or deeded parking, but do not state any separate parking fee.
+The remarks consistently mention covered, secured, or deeded parking, which suggests parking is included rather than separately billed.

 No analysis available